Recollements for graded gentle algebras from spherical band objects: Introduction

 \subsection{Context}

+In this paper, we describe the partially wrapped Fukaya category of a graded marked surface after taking a quotient by certain spherical objects.
+Geometrically, such an object corresponds to a closed curve on the surface, and taking the quotient will amount to contracting the curve.

+In \cite{J22}, the author considers families $f: X \rightarrow \mathbb{C}$ of symplectic manifolds with a singular fiber over~$0$, and defines the wrapped Fukaya category of the singular fiber to be a certain localization of the Fukaya category of a nearby fiber.
+Our work can be seen as an algebraic analogous construction in which we seek an explicit description of the localization.
+We will do this through the use of \emph{gentle algebras}.

-Gentle algebras, since their introduction in the context of iterated tilted algebras of type $A$ \cite{AH81,AH82} and $\Tilde{A}$ \cite{AS87}, were found to be linked to many other areas of mathematics.
-Originating in the theory of cluster algebras from triangulated surfaces \cite{FG09, FST08}, geometric models for gentle algebras have now been developed in numerous directions.
-For instance, relying on the description of their representation theory, developed in particular in \cite{WW85,GP68,BR87,CB89,Kra91}, geometric models from triangulations and partial triangulations of surfaces for modules over gentle algebras were given in \cite{LF09,ABCJP10,BCS18}.
+Since their introduction \cite{AH81,AH82,AS87}, gentle algebras were found to be linked to many other areas of mathematics.
+Their representation theory has been widely studied, in particular in \cite{WW85,GP68,BR87,CB89,Kra91}.
+Originating in the theory of cluster algebras from triangulated surfaces \cite{FG09, FST08}, geometric models for gentle algebras have been developed in numerous directions \cite{LF09,ABCJP10,BCS18}.

 Gentle algebras also arose in the context of Homological Miror Symmetry as endomorphism algebras of formal generators in partially wrapped Fukaya categories of graded marked surfaces \cite{HKK17}.
 Conversely, in works such as \cite{LP20,OPS18,PPP19,BCS18}, any graded gentle algebra is associated to a graded marked surface with graded admissible dissection.
 In the homologically smooth case, \cite{LP20} showed that the bounded derived category of the algebra in equivalent to the partially wrapped Fukaya category of the associated graded marked surface.
 Moreover, in the ungraded case, based on the description of the bounded derived category of gentle algebra given in \cite{BM03,BD05,ALP16,CPS19,CPS21}, it is shown in \cite{OPS18} that the marked surface with admissible dissection serves as a model for the indecomposable objects, the irreducible morphisms and their cones, and the Auslander-Reiten triangles.